mohseenrm/aw-assignment-1/README.md

 > Sometimes the server is idle and initial request might be slow or display an error on the dashboard.
 In that case, logout, refresh and login again. (free server)

 *For minimal errors use recommended chrome version*

+## Load Visualization

+#### 1. Once you have logged in, click on statistics button to load visualizations
+#### 2. You can navigate back using the profile button on the statistics page

+## Insights

+ *I used a radar graph to visualize the user's behaviour v/s average user*.
+ *Based on his/her rating, suggestions are loaded, that can help the user maximize their productivity while on stackoverflow*.
+*I also included a frequency of these events and which pages they originated from, to make the process more transparent for the user*